 A student is not considered to have withdrawn if the student:

-- Completed the program of study (applies to ALL students).
-A student who completes all the requirements for graduation for his or her program before completing the scheduled days in the period is not considered to have withdrawn. - Completed half-time enrollment (applies to students in modules ONLY).
-The student must successfully complete Title IV-eligible coursework equal to or greater than what the school considers to be half-time enrollment. - Completed modules spanning 49% of countable days (applies to students in modules ONLY).
+• Completed the program of study (applies to ALL students).
+A student who completes all the requirements for graduation for his or her program before completing the scheduled days in the period is not considered to have withdrawn.